On the Late Massacre in Piedmont: Themes and motifs

 The largest theme of the sonnet is religion, though calling on religion to enact justice.
 The other theme is the movement from Old Testament to the New Testament.

 The poem compares the theme of vengeance from the Old Testament to the theme of regeneration in the New Testament.
 The clear example of vengeance in the poem is the first line of “Avenge, O Lord,” which could be a reference to Luke 18:7, a Bible verse that speaks about vengeance, or to Revelation 6:9-10, a verse depicting the souls of martyrs crying out “O Sovereign Lord, holy and true, how long before you will judge and avenge our blood on those who dwell on the earth?”.
 An example of regeneration is the lines “grow/ A hundredfold” and “Mother with Infant.”

 Several symbolic references to the Reformation era Protestant view of the Papacy appear in this poem.
-In stating "O'er all th' Italian fields where still doth sway/ The triple tyrant", a reference is made to the triple-crown Papal Tiara, which was a symbol of Papal authority, and to the Papal dominance of the Italy.
+In stating "O'er all th' Italian fields where still doth sway/ The triple tyrant", a reference is made to the triple-crown Papal Tiara, which was a symbol of Papal authority, and to the Papal dominance of Italy.

 The closing line, referring to "the Babylonian woe", references the figure known as the Whore of Babylon, from Revelation 17, which describes her as being 'drunk on the blood of the saints'; the Reformation era Protestant interpretation of this figure was that the Catholic Church was the Whore of Babylon, which was persecuting the saints.